-The Beryl Well Project overlies the historical Nardoo & Morrissey Hill workings, with over a tonne of tantalum having been produced from the area in the 20th century2.
+The Beryl Well Project overlies the historical Nardoo & Morrissey Hill workings.
 Numerous pegmatites are described in the area and mica, beryl and tantalo-columbite have all been mined in the past.
-Host rocks for the pegmatites are quartz-feldspathic gneisses of early Proterozoic age intruded by early Proterozoic granitoids to which the pegmatites are related3.

-Drilling completed by EMT in 2021 focused on the southern pegmatites with a total of 30 reverse circulation holes for 1717 metres drilled with no significant results returned.
-The drilling was targeted on the outcropping pegmatite units to test the concept of cross cutting later structures providing a conduit to the mineralisation.

-The previous high grade rockchips returned by the work of VMC are located to the north of the drilling completed and the recent field visit focused on this area to assess any further potential.
-Once the results from the rock chip sampling is returned the Company will evaluate the results and decide on the next phase of work.
+Reference 2 Drilling completed by EMT in 2021 focused on the southern pegmatites with a total of 30 reverse circulation holes for 1717 metres.
+The drilling was targeted on the outcropping pegmatite units to test the concept of cross cutting later structures providing a conduit to the mineralisation however no significant results were returned.
+The previous high grade rockchips returned by the work of VMC and the latest high grade results from EMTs recent sampling are located to the north of the drilling completed and the recent field visit focused on this area to assess any further potential.